daxcee/sahat.github.com/_posts/2014-02-26-how-to-implement-password-reset-in-nodejs.md

 ---
 layout: post
 title: How To Implement Password Reset In Node.js
-excerpt: "In this tutorial, we'll go over how to create a <strong>forgot your password</strong> feature using Express, MongoDB, Passport and Nodemailer.
+excerpt: "In this tutorial, we'll go over how to create a forgot your password feature using Express, MongoDB, Passport and Nodemailer.
 We will build a complete application from scratch.
 This guide assumes as little possible, and thus covers some basic stuff along the way."
 gradient: 1
 image: blog/password-reset-cover.jpg
 ---